 Learn more about the information provided

-The service coverage information described in the System is based on the date of purchase information available to Apple.
-Depending on when or whether you registered your product, if you purchased it from an Apple authorized reseller or Apple Store, the estimated purchase date may be incorrect.
+The service cover information described in the System is based on the date of purchase information available to Apple.
+Depending on when or whether you registered your product, if you purchased it from an Apple authorised reseller or Apple Store, the estimated purchase date may be incorrect.
 If you believe that the information is inaccurate, please update the information by contacting Apple using the appropriate link on this page.
-Recently submitted information and repair service warranty coverage may not be reflected in the System records.
+Recently submitted information and repair service warranty cover may not be reflected in the System records.
 Customers may not use the System for any purpose that is unlawful or prohibited, or to solicit the performance of any illegal activity or other activity that infringes the rights of Apple or others.

 Learn more about updating Apple records

-If your coverage expiration date is incorrect
+If your cover expiry date is incorrect

 If your AppleCare agreement is missing

 If you purchased an AppleCare agreement, such as the AppleCare Protection Plan, and it does not appear in your results, you may need to register your AppleCare agreement.

 Learn more about Apple’s cover for your product

 Learn more about your service options

 Apple provides different options when products need service, including carry-in, mail-in and do-it-yourself parts service.
 Availability depends on the product and the country or region in which service is requested.